Stay on Task And Reduce Homework Distractions

-Every parent knows the struggle: wondering how to help a child who just can’t seem to concentrate on his or her homework assignments.
+For students, the ability to reduce homework distractions is not always easy.
+Many parents wonder how to help a child who can’t seem to concentrate on his or her school assignments.

-Many kids see homework as tedious or boring, so it’s easy to understand why they’re often easily distracted.
-Throw technology into the mix (like cell phones and computers) and you’ve got a recipe for distraction.
+Many kids see homework as tedious or boring, so it’s easy to understand why they often become off-task.

-How can parents help?
+How can parents help to reduce homework distractions?
 It starts with understanding where these distractions are coming from.

-Children often understand that they should be completing homework and that there are consequences for not doing it.
-However, in most cases, they simply lack the experience and self-control to stay focused.
+Children often don’t understand why homework is important or that there are consequences for not doing it.
+However, in most cases, students simply lack the experience and self-control to stay on-task.

-The “home” setting of homework can be a major source of distractions.
+The “home” setting of homework can be a major source of homework distractions.
 It’s filled with toys, internet access, and family members doing their own things.
-With all these things going on around them, children can find it hard to sit down and tackle homework in an effective way.
+With all these homework distractions happening around them, children can find it hard to sit down and tackle homework in an effective way.

 What Other Problems Cause Distraction?